Written by Robyn Brush, LAc—Licensed Acupuncturist

 We currently provide acupuncture services at Wiseman Family Practice and accept United Healthcare (UHC), Blue Cross Blue Shield (BCBS), Cigna, and Aetna for our acupuncture services.
 We also offer a complimentary 15-minute phone consultation for established patients who are interested in starting acupuncture services at our practice.
 If you are curious about our acupuncture services, are an established patient, and would like more information, please message us through your Patient Portal.
 If you are a new patient to the practice and have questions about our acupuncture services, please email us here.

-Our licensed acupuncturists, Jennifer Seay, LAc and Robyn Brush, LAc (Cedar Park, Central, and Westlake clinics), provide extensive knowledge of acupuncture, bodywork, and herbal medicine.
+Our licensed acupuncturist, Jennifer Seay, LAc (Cedar Park and Westlake clinics), provides extensive knowledge of acupuncture, bodywork, and herbal medicine.
 For more about our Wiseman Acupuncture services, please visit Acupuncture and Herbal Medicine on our website.

 Johans, Thomas G. (2014, Jan-Feb).
 Acupuncture: A Western Physician’s Experience.
 Retrieved on February 3, 2022 from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6179529/